ababa831/nnn_workbook/01/README.md

 - [14.
 Web page planning and design](https://github.com/ababa893/nnn_workbook/blob/master/01/14_web_page_planning_and_design.md)
 - [15.
 Development of an assessment function](https://github.com/ababa893/nnn_workbook/blob/master/01/15_development_of_an_assessment_function.md)
 - [16.
-Building diagnostic functions in HTML]
+Building an assessment functions in HTML]
 - [17.
 Development of a tweet function]